pavkids84-dev/cloud-infrastructure-labs/linux/README.md

 ### Shell Command Processing

-The shell does more than simply execute commands.
+The shell acts as:

+- A command-line interpreter
+- A programming language
+- A user working environment

 A simplified command-processing flow is: